 In sum, Dante defies expectations in two key ways in his construction of human sexuality:

-- He reclassifies homosexuality as he moves from hell (where it is a sin of violence against nature [Inferno 15-16]) to purgatory, where it is a form of lust and therefore of incontinence.
+- He reclassifies homosexuality as he moves from Hell, where it is a sin of violence against nature in Inferno 15-16, to Purgatory, where it is a form of lust and therefore of incontinence.
 In this way homosexuality becomes a variant of human sexual behavior, akin to heterosexuality.
 As a form of human sexuality, it can be excessive, and hence require purgation; the implication is that it can also be not excessive.
 Here Dante appears tolerant and progressive from a modern perspective.

 - He criminalizes heterosexual excess much more than homosexual excess, by using the example of Pasiphaë and her bestial lust for a bull.
 Here Dante seems far from tolerant and progressive, since he particularly penalizes female sexuality.

 Finally, the canto presents two very famous lyric poets who are purging themselves on the terrace of lust: the Italian Guido Guinizzelli and the Occitan troubadour Arnaut Daniel, who concludes Purgatorio 26 by speaking in his own language.
-See the chart at the end of the Introduction to Purgatorio 24 for more information on these poets.
+See the chart at the end of the Commento on Purgatorio 24 for more information on these poets.